No items found.

 Degrowth discredited, he presents an alternate solution: strong civil society — in the form of consumers lobbying for socially responsible business behaviour — supported by effective antitrust regulation to ensure sufficient competition for firms to bow down to the demands of the consumer.

-Capitalism Reimagined: "I am an Optimist"
+Capitalism reimagined: "I am an optimist"

 The future of capitalism, Aghion argues, lies in the realisation that innovation and inclusivity are not a zero-sum game.
 While the US is famed for innovation and Europe for social security, it needn’t be one or the other.